Advancing Strategic & Financial Objectives

 Importantly, Nancy liked that Tobin & Company was woman-owned.

 On September 9, 2021, after nine months of long hours and hard negotiations, the team closed the sale of Thermcraft, Inc. to Berea, Ohio-based Alloy Engineering, a fabricator specializing in high-temperature and corrosion-resistant alloys.

 “Selling Thermcraft was easier knowing it was going to a company that respects our history and values,” Nancy Crafton says.
 “Tom would be happy to know there is a bright future for Thermcraft.”

 In the final analysis, planning for unexpected events, however uncomfortable it may be, is critical.
 Having a current corporate valuation, no older than 36 months, helps ease transitions when unexpected events intervene.

 Beyond the numbers, a clear understanding of common philosophies and goals leads to a better deal for all parties.
 That’s why an investment banker, such as Tobin & Company, that takes time to listen and acts with judicious enthusiasm can make all the difference – felicitously and financially.

-Money is of course an essential ingredient for a successful merger or acquisition.
-It’s how most people evaluate success.
-But as has been said over the eons, sometimes “Money isn’t everything!”
-For some owners of family-businesses, leaving a legacy of an enduring foundation of values and principles like integrity, honestly, passion and caring is just as important!
+Money is, of course, an essential ingredient for a successful merger, acquisition or sale.
+It’s how most people evaluate success, but, as has been said over the eons, sometimes, “Money isn’t everything!”
+For some owners of family businesses, leaving a legacy of an enduring foundation of values and principles like integrity, honestly, passion and caring is just as important!